Verreaux's eagle-owl: Taxonomy

 There are no known subspecies in the Verreaux's eagle-owl, and there is remarkably little variation in their appearance across their considerable distribution.
 Reportedly, birds in the southern part of their range appear marginally larger on average but these size differences are quite subtle and may be considered as a mild case of Bergmann's rule.
 While genetic research has been undertaken for this species, its closest living relative in the genus Ketupa is not fully clear.
 At one time, the Verreaux's eagle-owl was mentioned as an owl with particularly mysterious genetic alliances among living owls.
 Per Konig & Weick (2008), the species with studied genetic markers found to be most closely related are a dark-eyed species pair of Asian eagle-owls, the spot-bellied (Ketupa nipalensis) and barred eagle-owls (Ketupa sumatrana), but these are not particularly closely related to the Verreaux's.

 Among species with available genomes to study for DNA characteristics, it has been revealed that the fish owls, in particular the brown fish owl (Ketupa zeylonensis), is the third most closely related species to the Verreaux's.
-The Verreaux's eagle-owl along with 7 other species (including the aforementioned spot-bellied and barred eagle-owls) were formerly classified in the genus Bubo but they along with their fish owl cousins were found to be sufficiently divergent to qualify aa the separate genus Ketupa.
+The Verreaux's eagle-owl along with 7 other species (including the aforementioned spot-bellied and barred eagle-owls) were formerly classified in the genus Bubo but they along with their fish owl cousins were found to be sufficiently divergent to qualify as the separate genus Ketupa.
 Notably, Konig & Weick did not test the DNA of other African eagle-owls that may bear relation to the Verreaux's eagle-owl based largely on their solid dark brown eyes, namely Fraser's (Ketupa poensis) and Shelley's eagle-owl (Ketupa shelleyi) as opposed to other eagle-owls which have yellow to orange irises.
-Fraser's and the likely conspecific Usambara eagle-owls also have a small amount of bare skin around their eyes but this tends to bluish in color and is not nearly as extensive as the pink seen in Verreaux's.
+Fraser's and the likely conspecific Usambara eagle-owls also have a small amount of bare skin around their eyes but this tends to bluish in colour and is not nearly as extensive as the pink seen in Verreaux's.
 Evidently, subsequent genetic testing appeared to confirm the relationship of Verreaux's eagle-owls with the Fraser's and Shelley's eagle-owls.
 Other large owls native to Africa, the fishing owls, also have uniform dark brownish eyes and are sometimes included with the genus Bubo but are now generally treated as a divergent genus.
 Scotopelia based on genetics.
 Pliocene fossil Bubo owls with clear similarities based on osteological characteristics to the modern Verreaux's eagle-owl (most are currently classified as Ketupa cf. lactea) from South Africa and Tanzania, indicate that the Verreaux's eagle-owl descended from slightly smaller ancestors that increased in size as they diversified from related species.